Edatuowei/PortfolioProjects/README.md

-This is an exploration of global Covid-19 data.
+This is a combination of various SQL projects I have comducted to display my skills in data cleaning and explaoration/ The first project is an exploration of global Covid-19 data.
-Data was obtained from OurworldInData.Org
+The second project is the cleaning of Nashvill ehosuing data  for use in data exploration.
 # PortfolioProjects